olgapombo/olgapombo.github.io/curriculum.md

 * 1970 – *Bachelor's degree  in Pedagogical Sciences*, Faculty of Letters, University of Lisbon.

-## Appointments, positions and responsabilities
+## Appointments, Positions and Responsabilities

 * 2017 - ongoing - *Professor with Habilitation* retired with ([collaboration agreement](https://ciencias.ulisboa.pt/pt/perfil/ommartins)), “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
 * 2009 – 2016 - *Professor with Habilitation*, “Department of History and Philosophy of Sciences”, FCUL (since the 9th June 2009 up until retirement, the 1st January 2017).